By Jasmine Eddy | 10.12.20

 It may take a new real estate agent months to find their first client or close their deal.

-There are a lot of work that agents do before they ever see the profits, such as prospecting, advertising, and conducting open houses.
+There is a lot of work that agents do before they ever see the profits, such as prospecting, advertising, and conducting open houses.

 In fact, most real estate agents quit in their first year.
-But the reason why they quit is because they don’t have a plan.
+But the reason why they quit is that they don’t have a plan.